ibericode/mailchimp-for-wordpress/readme.txt

 **Fixes**

-- Issue with API array responses (for the [MailChimp Activity add-on](https://wordpress.org/plugins/mc4wp-activity/), for example).
+- Issue with API array responses (for the [Mailchimp Activity add-on](https://wordpress.org/plugins/mc4wp-activity/), for example).

 **Improvements**